 My One Word

-A new class will be offered on Wednesday evenings in July and August (7/11, 7/25, 8/8, 8/22) based on the book and DVD My One Word by Mike Ashcraft.
-The concept of My One Word is simple: lose all your sweeping promises to change―and do something about one thing this year, instead of nothing about everything.
+Our final class meets August 15.
+Based on the book and DVD My One Word by Mike Ashcraft, the concept of My One Word is simple: lose all your sweeping promises to change―and do something about one thing this year, instead of nothing about everything.
 Choose just one word that represents what you most hope God will do in you, and focus on it for an entire year.
-Pat Stromsta will facilitate this four –session class in the Library from 6:30 – 8:00 p.m. on the second and fourth Wednesday evenings in July and August.
+Pat Stromsta will facilitate this class from 6:30 – 8:00 p.m. in the Library.